-Most people squat high.
-They perform quarter reps.
-The reason for that is the lack of proper instruction and the desire to lift more and more weight.
-It’s not uncommon to see people in the gym put 4 plates on each side of the barbell and perform some sort of knee bends thinking they are doing something.
+Most people squat high, very high.
+Quarter reps are the norm in most gyms, not the exception.
+The reason for that is the lack of proper instruction and the desire to lift more weight.
+It’s not uncommon to see people in the gym put 4 plates on each side of the barbell only to perform some sort of knee bends.

 This is not a squat and is potentially dangerous.
 When you do quarter reps you are placing most of the stress on your knees and patella tendons.
-This is dangerous and you are risking potential injuries to the ligaments and tendons in the area.
-It’s just too much stress, especially if the weight is also heavy.
+This is dangerous.
+You are risking potential injuries of the ligaments and the tendons in the area.

-With that being said quarter squat are not always bad and sometimes professional lifters use them in their program to get used to heavy weights.
+Having said that, quarter squat are not always bad.
+Sometimes professional lifters use them in their program to get used to very heavy weights.
 Beginners, however, have no business playing with fire.

-The most popular way to squat would be the parallel or half squat.
-You are squatting until the crease of the hip is on line with the knee joint.
+The most popular way to squat would be the parallel or half-squat.
+This squat ends when the crease of the hip joint is in line with the knee joint.
 Easier said than done.
-Most people seem to have different understanding of what parallel really is.
+Most people seem to have different ideas what parallel is.

 The Happy Medium

-The happy medium would be to squat to just below parallel or until the hip crease is lower than your knees.
-That’s when you get the best of both worlds – fuller muscular engagement and stimulation while not risking injuries at the bottom due to improper lower back position.
+The happy medium would be a squat to just below parallel or until the hip crease is lower than your knees.
+That’s when you get the best of both worlds:

-The just below parallel squat is considered the best of both worlds, but if you have the mobility and the knowledge you should perform full squats.
-You will use less weight but it doesn’t matter.
-The benefits are worth it and weight on the bar isn’t everything.
+The just below parallel squat represents the best of both worlds.
+But if you have the mobility and the knowledge, you should probably perform full squats too.
+You will use less weight, but it doesn’t matter.
+The benefits are worth it.
+Besides, the weight on the bar isn’t everything.